daheige/rs-bff/README.md

 # rs-bff
-rust bff for grpc or go api
+rs-bff is used for pb protocol or json protocol serialization and deserialization, as well as calling background grpc microservice or go api service.